This information explains how integrative medicine therapies can help reduce the symptoms and side effects of cancer and

-The Integrative Medicine Service at Memorial Sloan Kettering (MSK) offers therapies to patients, their families and caregivers, MSK staff, and members of the community.
-Integrative medicine therapies, also called complementary therapies, are therapies and treatments that go along with your cancer care to help you control symptoms and side effects of cancer and cancer treatment.
+MSK’s Integrative Medicine Service offers therapies to patients, their families and caregivers, MSK staff, and members of the community.
+Integrative medicine therapies, also called complementary therapies, are therapies and treatments that go along with your cancer care.
+They can help you control symptoms and side effects of cancer and cancer treatment.
 They can also help you gain strength during your treatment and recovery.

-The integrative medicine therapies available at MSK are explained in the next section.
+The integrative medicine therapies offered at MSK are explained in the next section.
 For more information, visit www.mskcc.org/integrativemedicine or call the Integrative Medicine Service at 646-449-1010.

 You can also schedule an appointment to meet with a healthcare provider in the Integrative Medicine Service by calling 646-608-8550.
 They will help you make a plan for creating a healthy lifestyle and managing side effects of your cancer treatment.
 They can also answer any questions you may have about herbs and supplements.
 This appointment is covered by insurance.
 Visit www.mskcc.org/cancer-care/diagnosis-treatment/symptom-management/integrative-medicine/expertise for more information.

 Types of Integrative Medicine Therapies

-All of the following integrative medicine therapies are available through the Integrative Medicine Service.
+The following integrative medicine therapies are offered through the Integrative Medicine Service.
 You can also learn how to do some of them on your own.
-If you would like to make an appointment for any of these therapies, call 646-888-0800.
+If you would like to make an appointment for any of these therapies, call 646-449-1010.